Canned Cole Slaw

 Wipe jar rim with vinegar/water paper towel.Screw bands finger tight.

-After water comes to a boil in canner with cole slaw jars, process 15 minutes and turn off heat, take canner lid off and let cole slaw jars sit in canner 10 minutes before taking out of the canner.
+After water comes to a boil in canner with cole slaw jars,time, process 15 minutes then turn off heat under canner, take canner lid off and let cole slaw jars sit in canner 10 minutes before taking out of the canner.
 Place on towel on counter or table out of draft until the jars have sealed.
-After 24 hours remove rings and wash jars in mild luke warm sink of water and rinse and dry dropping jar rings in the washing water wash, rinse and dry rings for next time.
+After 24 hours remove rings and wash jars in mild luke warm sink of water, I also use a little dish soap and white vinegar in my washing water then rinse with clear water and dry, dropping jar rings in the washing water wash, rinse and dry rings for next time.
 Store jars without the rings if lid pops off then discard contents.

-5When ready to eat (after about a week if you can wait that long) you can eat it like it is with the brine or you can drain it and add Mayonnaise.
+- 5When ready to eat (after about a week if you can wait that long) you can eat it like it is with the brine or you can drain it and add Mayonnaise.
 Either way it is wonderful.
 I like to get it cold and add mayo if you start with fresh crunchy cabbage it stays very crunchy!!